volkuser/RtfTextEditor/README.md

-# WPF_calculator
+# WPF-RtfTextEditor
-Simple calculator in WPF with normal, engineer and programmer mode.
-For calculation uses NCalc library
+well a text editor and che